Derived structures in the Langlands Correspondence: Derived Galois deformation rings

 \section{Derived Galois deformation rings}

 In this section we will give an overview of the study of derived Galois deformation rings in \cite{GV}.
 We will elide many technical details in order to give the ``big picture''.
-The reader craving more details could consult the paper \cite{GV}; another resource is the Oberwolfach Arbeitsgemeinschaft Report \cite{Arb21}.
-Readers should be familiar with the classical theory of Galois deformation rings before reading this section.\footnote{For readers without this background, we recommend \cite{Buzz12} for a quick and illuminating survey on the classical Taylor-Wiles method, and \cite{C20} for an introduction to the Calegari-Geraghty method.
-For the more experienced, \cite{Th} is a clear and concise account containing the technical details.}
+Readers craving more details could consult the paper \cite{GV}; another resource is the Oberwolfach Arbeitsgemeinschaft Report \cite{Arb21}.
+Readers should be familiar with the classical theory of Galois deformation rings before reading this section.